 - Able to use Vanity URLs (we’ll get to that later!)

 - Avoids interfering negatively with your website’s SEO ranking

 What’s the Setup Process?

 This is an advanced topic, so I’m not going to go into deep details in this post.

-Then you can follow the step-by-step guide available on the Pardot Knowledge Base, and it is of course imperative you read those before attempting to configure your account domains.
+Then you can follow the step-by-step guide available on the official Pardot documentation (it goes without saying, it’s essential you this additional documentation before attempting to configure your account domains).

 What are Vanity URLs?